has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The most dangerous phrase in the language is 'we've always done it this way'.
+> The greatest breakthroughs come not from perfecting the known, but from bravely asking 'what if?' and then daring to build the answer.
 >
 > — *Grace Hopper* (computer science)
 <!-- /DAILY QUOTE -->